 - Choose Network.

-- Once your Nest has scanned nearby networks, locate your Wi-Fi and, if you have one, enter your password.
+- As your Nest has scanned nearby networks, select your Wi-Fi and, if needed, enter your password.

-Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
+Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery should last several months.
 The Nest's battery is rechargable with a USB cable included with the thermostat.

-If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
-Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Off mode shuts down all your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.

 To choose Off mode on the thermostat: